ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-08-10-PersonalBlogWithJekyll.md

 Jekyll is a static site generator, also called a site builder, that transforms plain text files into static HTML and CSS files.
 It was written in **Ruby**, and it is open-source and free to use.
 Jekyll is a popular choice for creating websites and blogs because it is easy to use and produces fast-loading, lightweight websites.
 Jekyll websites are also easy to deploy and host on any web server.

 ### A Brief Introduction to Ruby
-Ruby was designed and developed in the mid-1990s by Yukihiro "Matz" Matsumoto in Japan.
+**Ruby** was designed and developed in the mid-1990s by *Yukihiro "Matz" Matsumoto* in Japan.
 Ruby is known for its elegant syntax, which makes it easy to read and write.
 Here are some key features of **Ruby**:

 - Object-oriented: Ruby is an object-oriented language, which means that everything in Ruby is an object.
 This makes it easy to create reusable code and to encapsulate data.
-- Dynamic: Ruby is a dynamic language, which means that the type of a variable can change at runtime.
+- Dynamic: Ruby is a dynamic language, which means that the type of variables can change at runtime.
 This makes Ruby code more flexible and easier to write.
 - Reflective: Ruby is a reflective language, which means that Ruby programs can inspect and modify their structure and behavior.
 This makes it possible to write powerful and flexible code.
 - General-purpose: Ruby is a general-purpose language, which means that it can be used to write a wide variety of programs, from web applications to data science scripts.

 ### Basics of Ruby

-- `gem` is a package
+- `gem` is a package.
 - `bundle` is a tool for managing Ruby gem dependencies, similar to `pip` in Python.
-Bundler has a built-in command to run the project `bundle exec`
+Bundler has a built-in command to run the project `bundle exec`.
 - `Gemfile` is a text file that describes the gem dependencies required to execute associated Ruby code.
-- `Gemfile.lock`  is a text file that specifies the exact versions of the gems that were installed
+- `Gemfile.lock`  is a text file that specifies the exact versions of the gems that were installed.
 - `bundle install` will install all gems listed in the `Gemfile` with specific versions listed in the `Gemfile.lock`.
 This command will set up everything for the application.
 - `gem install` will install gems for your own environment.